allthingslinux/tux/docs/content/getting-started/for-developers.md

 ---
 title: Getting Started for Developers
+tags:
+  - getting-started
+  - developer
 ---

 # Getting Started for Developers

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.